Once autumn arrives, the first water infiltrations on panoramic sunroofs occur.

 Be sure to check this before undertaking the time-consuming disassembly of the headliner or roof frame.

-It’s not related to the sunroof, but this fault could suggest infiltration through the panoramic sunroof, which is not the case.
+This is not related to the sunroof, but it may suggest that water has infiltrated through the panoramic sunroof, which is not the case.

-Occasionally, water seeps in through one of the rear lights, flooding the same areas as when it seeps through the panoramic roof.
+Sometimes water seeps in through one of the rear headlamps, flooding the same areas as when the panoramic sunroof is infiltrated.

-In this case, replacing the headlight would be one of the suggested solutions, or the good old sealant.
+In this case, changing the headlamp would be one of the suggested solutions, or using good old sealant.

 8 – Infiltration through roof bar seals